GMiles1349/PascalGL/Readme.md

 - OpenGL context creation
 - Mouse, keyboard and controller input
 - Clocks and timers
-- Drawing graphics on the GPU and CPU
+- Manipulating graphical data on the GPU and CPU sides
+- Drawing to the window and offscreen targets
 - Audio loading, playback and manipulation
 - Vector and matrix math
 - Color manipulation